Based Sunshine Coast QLD Australia

 6. Then ask them, what have they tried to do about it, did that work out

-7. Finally, in light of all these questions, what do they actually want
+7. Finally, in light of these questions/insights, ask your CUSTOMER

-8. Now you decide if your assumptions are Busted/Plausible/Confirmed
+and therefore you can decide if your ASSUMPTIONS are

 9. Whatever the outcome, you now have insights, maybe an epiphany